WFP fights hunger in food-deprived places, crises, war zones

 YEMEN

-In war-torn Yemen, described as the world’s worst humanitarian disaster, millions of people depend each month on the WFP for survival.
-Over the course of nearly six years of conflict between the Iran-backed Houthi rebels and a Saudi-led military coalition, the agency has faced major challenges in getting relief to Yemenis in need.
+In war-torn Yemen, described as the world’s worst humanitarian disaster, millions depend each month on WFP for survival.
+In the nearly six years of conflict between the Iran-backed Houthi rebels and a Saudi-led military coalition, the agency has faced major challenges in getting relief to Yemenis in need.
 Violence rages and many aid recipients live in notoriously remote regions.
-The rebels, who control the capital, Sanaa, and much of the country’s north, have long blocked food aid, diverting it to front-line combat units and selling it for profit on the black market.
+Rival armed groups divert food aid to front-line combatants or sell it for profit on the black market.
+Last year, WFP partially suspended its operations in the rebel-held capital over accusations that the Houthis were stealing the food aid.

 Still, WFP’s large-scale operations are considered indispensable in the Arab world’s poorest country, where 20 million people are suffering from a hunger crisis and another 3 million face starvation due to the knock-on effects of the pandemic.
 The agency helped avert famine two years ago.